 Keker & Van Nest represents plaintiffs and defendants in a broad range of commercial disputes.
 This representation includes federal and state court litigation, arbitrations, mediations, and appeals.

-Best Lawyers in America's Commercial Litigation category includes Christa Anderson, Jeffrey Chanin, Susan Harriman, Christopher Kearney, Jan Nielsen Little, and Jon Streeter.
+Best Lawyers in America's Commercial Litigation category includes Christa Anderson, Jeffrey Chanin, Brian Ferrall, Stuart Gasner, Susan Harriman, Steve Hirsch, Christopher Kearney, Jan Nielsen Little, Laurie Mims and Elliot Peters.

 Cases of Note